Home Health Stroke: causes, symptoms, first aid, prevention

 12. Increased blood density.

-13. Tall cholesterol level in blood.
+13. High cholesterol level in the blood.

 14. Depression and severe stress.